wp-plugins/joddit-global-css/readme.txt

 * Fixed a notation error in the code and documentation.

+= 1.0.1 =

+* Fixed a redirection bug that was throwing php warnings.

 == Upgrade Notice ==

-= We highly recommend updating from 0.9.9 for compatibility with WordPress 4.x =
+= We highly recommend updating from 1.0.1 for compatibility with WordPress 4.x =